Selling and how to sell is the most important skill every retailer should focus on.

 1. Greet everyone with a smize

-It takes practice to lift the corners of your mouth until wrinkles appear by your eyes but it is the best way to make a good impression when a shopper first encounters you.
+It takes practice to lift the corners of your mouth until wrinkles appear around your eyes, but it is the best way to make a good impression when a shopper first encounters you.

 2. Expect to be able to sell to everyone

 Before you clock in or step on the sales floor, stop yourself and do an expectation check.
 What are you concentrating on?
-Will customers be hostile, mean, penny-pinching lookie-loos or will it be a fun day helping people buy from you?
+Will customers be hostile, mean, lookie-loos, or will it be a fun day helping people buy from you?

 3. Dress to impress shoppers